jlimsy/api-test/README.md

 ## Features

 - Primary: Filter for news from 30 countries and 22 languages
-- Primary: Highlight words (onHighlight?) to activate pop-up buttons (how to implement?) to translate into various languages or write your own notes
+- Primary: Click on news title to activate pop-up buttons (how to implement?) to translate into various languages or write your own notes
 - Primary: Translator page
-- Secondary: Notes page to post your comments (CRUD)
+- Primary: Notes page to post your comments (CRUD)
 - Secondary: Homepage displays top headlines and word of the day in key languages
+- Secondary: Highlight words to activate pop-up buttons (how to implement?) to translate into various languages or write your own notes

 ## Wireframe